Caleb

-We encourage all our customers, their households and their visitors to respect each others' lifestyles and think about how theirs may affect those around them.
+We encourage all our customers, their households and their visitors to respect each others' lifestyles and think about how theirs may affect people around them.
 Sometimes lifestyles can clash though.
 We know this can be frustrating, but it can usually be resolved if you are respectful and considerate to your neighbours.

 We're committed to helping prevent, manage and resolve antisocial behaviour (ASB) so that customers can feel safe, happy and secure in their homes.
 We work closely with other agencies such as the police, local authorities and Community Safety Partnerships.
 We all have different responsibilities and powers, so by working together we're better placed to tackle ASB, mitigate and resolve it.

-In most cases there are things you can do to help resolve the issue or dispute yourself.
-We have tips and advice below on how to approach this.
-If you're still finding it difficult to resolve the issues or need more support or advice, our Communities team are happy to help.
+If you're still finding it difficult to resolve issues or need more support or advice, our Communities team are happy to help.
 You can report ASB through the form below or click here to view all the ways you can get in touch with us.

 Phone 999 if you or someone else is in immediate danger.
 If you have information about a crime, then report this to the police on 999 in an emergency or 101 for non-emergency reports.